NTKHarry/NTKHarry/README.md

 </h1>

-I’m a computer science student, passionate about solving complex problems and building AI applications.
-I enjoy building projects to support daily life and (attempting) to keep my code bug-free.
+I’m a computer science student with a deep passion for solving complex problems and creating AI applications that make life easier.
+I enjoy building projects that can directly impact real-world scenarios while constantly refining my skills to ensure my code is as bug-free as possible (even if I don’t always succeed).

 ### A Little About Me:
-- **Core Interests**: Building AI applications for real-life purposes and learning new tech.
+- **Core Interests**: Designing AI-driven solutions, staying on top of emerging technologies, and continuously learning.
+- **Spare Time Activity**: I love playing games and making games as well.
-- **Fun Fact**: Occasionally funny, always focused.
+- **Fun Fact**: I’m occasionally funny, but I’m always focused on delivering high-quality results.

 ###